mlcast-community/mlcast-dataset-radklim/README.md

 Eventually this repo with also contain an intake catalog with a reference to the data uploaded to the European Weather Cloud

+The conversion is built on the following packages:

+- [kerchunk](https://pypi.org/project/kerchunk/) for reading netCDF files and creating zarr stores
+- [luigi](https://pypi.org/project/luigi/) for task scheduling, with tasks implemented for downloading, untarring and writing the zarr dataset with `kerchunk`

+It is likely possible to use `dask.delayed` instead of using `luigi` for task scheduling, but I don't know how to do that yet :) Please make a PR if you feel like refactoring the code.

+- Leif Denby

 ## Structure

 The processing is implemented in `luigi` Tasks, in `mlcast_dataset_radklim/source.py` and `mlcast_dataset_radklim/zarr.py`.